Tracer

 "Oh, of course!"
 Jeff replied.
 "I can twist and turn, accelerate, decelerate — do pretty much the same things I can do in the air."

 A smirk flicked across the professor's mouth.
 "The engineering boys'll go ape when they hear that.
-They've been speculating that the Armor has some kind of 'reactionless drive', that it produces thrust without burning any fuel or throwing out any mass.
+They've been speculating that the Armor has some kind of 'reactionless drive'; that it produces thrust without burning any fuel or throwing out any mass.
 I heard one of 'em saying that if you can accelerate in space, it's pretty much a lock-down that you do have a reactionless drive on your hands."

 "Hmm," Jeff digested this, "Hadn't thought of that angle."

-The professor put his hand to his chin and pondered for a brief moment.
+Professor Rosenbaum put his hand to his chin and pondered for a brief moment.
 "Now, as to that list of powers you rattled off . . .
 I think something's missing.
 Are you sure you didn't skip anything?"

 Jeff hesitated momentarily, not so much to recall his powers as because of the question.
 "I'd . . .
 I don't really want to talk about it."